 Can You Use a Smoker in the Winter?

-It’s no secret how weather conditions can affect your grilling process with regards to the overall timeframe and fuel consumption.
+It’s no secret weather conditions can affect your grilling process with regards to the overall timeframe and fuel consumption.
 Grilling meats on a warm sunny day is faster since the outdoor temperatures are high.
 Plus you don’t have to use much fuel.

 The dynamics play out a little differently if you’re grilling on a cold day.
 Smokers tend to use up more heat in winter than in summer because it’s cold and the air temp drops.

 So to answer your question, yes, you can use a smoker in winter.
 You need to take a few extra precautions to ensure that the entire process goes faster so you don’t keep your guests waiting.
 You’ll have to pay extra attention to the cooking temperature when grilling in winter.
 Ensure the following:

 - Again, you might want to avoid opening up the smoker’s lid now and again.
 As mentioned earlier, this will only further increase your cooking time.

 - To make things easier for you, opt for a smoker that comes with a remote digital thermometer device.
 Such thermometers allow you to keep an eye on the cooking temperature from anywhere without necessarily opening the lid.

 - Stock up on fuel.
 Because you’ll be using up more fuel when grilling in winter, the last thing you need is to run out of fuel in the middle of the process.
 Simply decide on the type of fuel you want to use.
 Do you have charcoal, gas, or electric smokers?
 Remember that charcoal takes more time to preheat so that might lengthen the cooking process.